top of page

 usaid_rtac

-Dr. Viceisza and VLab RAs (Jala Abner and Kerlisha Hippolyte) pen policy reports for USAID-RTAC (2020)
+Dr. Viceisza and VLab RAs (Jala Abner and Kerlisha Hippolyte) produce policy reports for USAID (2020)

 LA

-Dr. Viceisza's NSF Project on "Using Eye-tracking to Understand Migrant Remittances" receives Active Engagement Mention from RemTECH Awards (2017-2018)
+Dr. Viceisza's NSF-funded project on migrant remittances receives Active Engagement Mention from RemTECH Awards (2017-18)

 OpConvo2014-95_original